ariga/atlas/doc/website/blog/2022-06-announcing-cockroachdb-support-preview.md

 [2](https://github.com/cockroachdb/cockroach/issues/82064),[3](https://github.com/cockroachdb/cockroach/issues/81659))
 which prevented Atlas users from using the existing Postgres dialect from working with it.

-With the latest release of Atlas, the Postgres driver automatically detects when it is connected to a CockroachDB database and uses a custom driver which provides compatability with CockroachDB.
+With the latest release of Atlas, the Postgres driver automatically detects if it is connected to a CockroachDB database and uses a custom driver which provides compatability with CockroachDB.

 ### Getting started with Atlas and CockroachDB